MinaProtocol/mina/src/app/test_executive/README.md

 - `cloud` : the first argument specifies if you'd like to run the testnet in the cloud (ie GCP) or locally in virtual machines.  only the `cloud` option works at the moment, the local implementation has yet to be implemented
 - `$TEST_NAME`: the second argument is the name of the pre-written test which you wish to run.
 	+ In the current state of development, the following pre-written tests are available on all major branches: `peers-reliability`, `chain-reliability`, `payments`, `delegation`, `archive-node`, `gossip-consis`, `medium-bootstrap`, `opt-block-prod`
-	+ The following pre-written tests are available only on versions of Gauntlet based off the `develop` branch: `zkapps`, `zkapps-timing`, `snarkyjs`
+	+ The following pre-written tests are available only on versions of Lucy based off the `develop` branch: `zkapps`, `zkapps-timing`, `snarkyjs`
-	+ The following pre-written tests are available only on version of Gauntlet based off the `compatible` branch: `archive-node` (the test logic for the archive-node test was rolled into other tests in develop based branches)
+	+ The following pre-written tests are available only on version of Lucy based off the `compatible` branch: `archive-node` (the test logic for the archive-node test was rolled into other tests in develop based branches)
 - `--mina-image $MINA_IMAGE`: this must be a url to a docker image which is the mina-daemon.
 This is required.
-Go to dockerhub [minaprotocol/mina-daemon](https://hub.docker.com/r/minaprotocol/mina-daemon/tags?page=1&ordering=last_updated) or GCR and pick a suitable, preferably recent, image to run the tests with.
+Go to the [mina-daemon dockerhub page](https://hub.docker.com/r/minaprotocol/mina-daemon/tags) or the [mina-daemon GCR page](https://console.cloud.google.com/gcr/images/o1labs-192920/global/mina-daemon) and pick a suitable, preferably recent, image to run the tests with.
 When choosing an image, keep in mind the following tips.
-1: Usually, one should choose the most recent image from the branch one is currently working on.
-2: Note that changes to the integration test framework itself do not make it into the daemon image, so one might as well just use the latest image off of the develop or compatible branch.
-3: Generally use "-devnet" images instead of "-mainnet" images for testing, although it usually won't make a difference.
+1. Usually, you should choose the most recent image from the branch one is currently working on.
+2. Generally use "-devnet" images instead of "-mainnet" images for testing, although it usually won't make a difference.
+Also, please keep in mind that changes to Lucy itself do not make it into the daemon image, ie they are compiled separately and built into separate images.
+This means that if you make changes to Lucy in a branch, the changes will not be reflected in the latest mina image off of the same branch.
 - `--archive-image $ARCHIVE_IMAGE`: this must be a url to a docker image which is the mina-archive.
-This is required even if you're not using archive nodes, in which case any image will do.
+These can be found in the [mina-archive dockerhub page](https://hub.docker.com/r/minaprotocol/mina-archive/tags) or in the [mina-archive GCR page](https://console.cloud.google.com/gcr/images/o1labs-192920/global/mina-archive).
+An archive-image is required even if you're not using archive nodes, in which case any image will do.
-- `--debug`: if this flag is not present, then Gauntlet will automatically destroy the testnet and delete the auto generated terraform test configuration files when the test is over.
+- `--debug`: if this flag is not present, then Lucy will automatically destroy the testnet and delete the auto generated terraform test configuration files when the test is over.
 If it is present, it will wait for your to manually prompt it before destroying the testnet.
-	+ In the event that the automatic cleanup doesn't work properly, one needs to do it manually.
+	+ In the event that the automatic cleanup doesn't work properly, you need to do it manually (and if you don't you'll be wasting money).
 Firstly, destroy what's on GCP with `kubectl delete namespace <namespace of test>`.
 Then, `rm -r` the local testnet directory, which is in `./automation/terraform/testnets/`
-- `mina-logproc` is simply an auxiliary program that makes the large quantity of log output from the Gauntlet test_executive be prettier and more human readable.
+- `mina-logproc` is simply an auxiliary program that makes the large quantity of log output from the Lucy test_executive be prettier and more human readable.
 It can also filter log lines based on the severity level, usually we filter out `Debug` and `Spam` logs (those log levels are very verbose and are intended for debugging test framework internals).
 In the idiomatic command line expression, the bit with `tee test.log` is used to store the raw output into the file `test.log` so that it can be saved and later inspected.

-#### Run Gauntlet in dockerized form
+#### Run Lucy in dockerized form

-If you don't need to write your own tests and simply wish to run existing tests, the recommended way to run gauntlet is to use docker.
+If you don't need to write your own tests and simply wish to run existing tests, the recommended way to run Lucy is to use docker.
 It's more encapsulated than downloading the `mina-test-executive` package with `apt`.
 All necessary infrastructure and terraform files are baked directly into the image, so it won't matter where you run the docker image from.

-All docker images are in the O(1) Labs Google Container Repository, aka GCR (https://console.cloud.google.com/gcr/images/o1labs-192920/global/mina-test-executive).
+All docker images for Lucy are in the [mina-test-executive GCR page](https://console.cloud.google.com/gcr/images/o1labs-192920/global/mina-test-executive).
 Click the link and pick a version of the test_executive image.
-The short-hash in the tag refers to the git hash that the test executive is compiled off of.  the debian version doesn't really matter, it's simply the debian version of the image (it doesn't need to match your machine).
+The short-hash in the tag refers to the git hash that the test executive is compiled off of.
+The debian version doesn't really matter, it's simply the debian version of the image (it doesn't need to match your machine).

-pull the image with:
+Once you've picked an image, pull it with:

 ```
 docker pull gcr.io/o1labs-192920/mina-test-executive@sha256:92c8f0315b53edfba0d885fdc12928e2a91811928ce751b65f943811c0c84463